mpip/pfft/doc/reference.rst

 Generating Periodic Cartesian Communicators
 -------------------------------------------

-Based on the processes that are part of the given communicator the following routine
+Based on the processes that are part of the given communicator ``comm`` the following routine

 ::